 I was in line one day at the airport when a woman arrived late and wasn’t permitted to board.
 She screamed obscenities at the West Jet representative, startling everyone within earshot.
 It’s rare to see this kind of verbal attack in public and between strangers; it usually happens at home and with people we love.

 Emotional flooding is a term used by John Gottman to describe when emotions overpower a person’s ability to reason.
 When a person is angry or upset, their heart rate increases.
 In studies, Gottman found that if the heart rate goes over 85 beats a minute, the person doesn’t hear accurately and doesn’t think or behave rationally.
+In DBT, Marcia Linehan refers to emotional flooding as being in emotion mind.

 Some people shut down and refuse to talk when they are flooded.
 Others may lash out.
 If someone lashes out at you, you might also become emotionally flooded.